 Well.
 This is it.
 Tonight, I finally get to reveal what I've been super vague about.
-The big update to my life that I hope will lead to a great new adventure full of learning and success.
+The big update to my life that I hope will lead to a great new adventure full of learning and success and self-fulfillment.

 Ladies, gentlemen, and non-binary lovelies...I am ridiculously gay.

 Oh, no, sorry.
 That part's painfully obvious.
 Moving on.

 The real news is: I have a new job!
 I will be teaching tenth grade English and Yearbook at a public high school in a nearby county.
 I start in August, and my wife and I will be moving as close as possible to the campus.
 It's a big change, and I'm very excited.

 I'm also extremely terrified.
 For a number of reasons - some legit, some irrational.